may-cat/firefly-iii-telegram-bot/README.md

-# Telegram bot for Firefly III
+# Telegram bot for Firefly III (alfa version!
+Can contain bugs, please send your issues!)

 This is bot for [firefly iii](https://github.com/firefly-iii/firefly-iii).